Recipes, food discussion, and general food geekery. All amounts approximate.

 Press the pepper into both sides of the steak and let it sit for a couple of hours.

-Put some oil in a steel or cast iron skillet over medium high to high heat, and while the oil heats sprinkle salt on the steak to taste.
+Put some oil in a steel or cast iron skillet over medium high to high heat, and while the oil heats sprinkle salt and pepper on the steak to taste.
+Pat to make sure the pepper adheres to the steak.
 It's important to use a heavy skillet that isn't non-stick; this is going to be hot enough to destroy teflon.

 Deglaze the pan with the cognac or sherry, then tip the pan to ignite (or use a long lighter).
 Be careful, the fireball can be impressive, and you probably like your eyebrows, but it does make this a good dish if you feel like showing off.
 Whisk the bottom of the skillet to release the fond.